-- A. Imported Soils: A Geotechnical Engineer, retained by the Owner as an Owner Consultant, will obtain initial product Sample for testing in accordance with the terms of Article 3.05 of this Section. - B. Shoring calculations as required in Article 3.03 of this Section. - 1.04 QUALITY ASSURANCE
+- A. Imported Soils: A Geotechnical Engineer, retained by the Owner as an Owner Consultant, will obtain initial product Sample for testing in accordance with the terms of Article 3.05 of this Section. - B. Shoring calculations as required in Article 3.03 of this Section.

-- A. Comply with the following as a minimum requirement: Standard Specifications for Public Works Construction, current edition, except as modified herein. - B. Sampling, testing, and certification of imported and/or exported soils shall be performed in accordance with Section 01 4524 Environmental Import/Export Materials Testing.
+A. Comply with the following as a minimum requirement: Standard Specifications for Public Works Construction, current edition, except as modified herein.

-- A. OWNER will retain a Geotechnical Engineer as an OWNER Consultant who will provide observations, tests, inspections and approvals identified in the Contract Documents as being responsibility of OWNER. - B. Imported Soils: The Geotechnical Engineer will obtain initial product Sample for testing in accordance Article 3.05 of this Section.
+- A. OWNER will retain a Geotechnical Engineer as an OWNER Consultant who will provide observations, tests, inspections and approvals identified in the Contract Documents as being the responsibility of OWNER. - B. Imported Soils: The Geotechnical Engineer will obtain initial product Sample for testing in accordance Article 3.05 of this Section.